5 Coachella Valley wedding venues

 we've shot at and loved.

 The Coachella Valley has more good wedding venues than people realize.
-Most lists you'll find online were written by someone who's never set foot in any of them — they're SEO content, not field notes.
-This is the opposite.
+Most lists you'll find online were written by someone who's never set foot in any of them.
+They read like SEO content because that's what they are.
+This piece is different.
 Five venues we've actually shot weddings at, what each does well, and what we'd plan around if we were the couple.

 A note on light: desert light is different.
 Hard noon shadows, long evening glow that lasts about 25 minutes longer than coastal venues, and a kind of dust-haze around sunset that flatters skin tone if you know how to use it.
 Every venue below was scouted with that in mind.